You are using an outdated browser. Upgrade your browser today to better experience this site.

 An EFT is unauthorized if it is initiated by a third party without the cardholder's actual authority, and the cardholder received no benefit.
 (Note: If you gave someone authorization to use your card, you must notify us when you revoke that authorization.)

-What is NetSpend's definition of a pending transaction?
+What is the definition of a pending transaction?

 Pending transactions mean funds have not been settled by the merchant, or have been placed on hold by the merchant.
 If your transaction appears in the pending transaction section of your Transaction History, it is not eligible for dispute.
 A transaction could be in the pending status for up to seven business days (sometimes longer) from the date you actually made the purchase or conducted the transaction.
 Please check back within seven business days to see if the funds have been collected by the merchant, as you may file a dispute once the transaction has settled.

-When am I going to get my money?
+When am I going to get my money back?